jni-rs/jni-rs/book/src/introduction.md

 wanted.

 JNI has a lot of sharp edges.
-Native code needs to be written for each supported platform so that Java can can interact with native functions, and misuse can lead to resource leaks or JVM crashes.
+Native code needs to be written for each supported platform so that Java can interact with native functions, and misuse can lead to resource leaks or JVM crashes.
 Due to the drawbacks of JNI, it is often worth considering alternatives (like reimplementation in one language or IPC/RPC).
 Eventually, [Project